EderOBarreto/angular-7-course/README.md

 TypeScript is a addition to JavaScript that offers more features as Types, Classes, Interfaces, etc.
 TypeScript is compiled to JavaScript.

+# Node Modules

+node_modules contains all the files of the libraries been used in the project.

+# Components

+Components are the parts that are used to build the application, every application has its own root component.
+Each component has its own template, stylesheet and business logic.
+Decorators are used in components.
+Example: @Component.
+Components must have a template, however style and selector are optional.

+# Decorator

+Decorator is a TypeScript feature that enhance classes, elements that are used in your code, is not restricted to classes but is often used with them.